jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 * [Acknowledgements](#Acknowledgements)

 # About The Project <a name="About_The_Project"/>
-This project is to exploit the CDISC ODM standard as 'a one source of truth' definition of a CRF specification, allowing
+This project is to exploit the CDISC ODM standard as [a single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) definition of a CRF specification, allowing

 * Visual inspection of a CRF design directly from an ODM-xml file
-* Documentation of the link between the CRF questions and the collected data points through SDTM annotations
+* Documentation of the link between the CRF questions and the collected data points through SDTM annotations of the CRF Forms
 * Creation of [acrf](/examples/acrf.pdf) and [bcrf](/examples/bcrf.pdf) submission documents including link targets from define-xml
+* Elimination of the labor intensive task of manually moving text boxes of SDTM annotations arround on the [acrf](/examples/acrf.pdf) document
+* Elimination of the even more labor intensive task of identifying CRF page numbers on the [acrf](/examples/acrf.pdf) document for referencing from define-xml, by replacing them with targets for the links from define.xml

-All this to encourage ODM-xml files to be used as an import specification to eCRF software.
+* Encouraging ODM-xml files to be used as an import specification to eCRF software

-The solution is an XML translating style sheet allowing the ODM-xml file to be both human and machine readable without changing the content.
+The solution is an XML translating style sheet allowing any valid ODM-xml file to be both human and machine readable, without changing the content.

-See the [CRF_renditions.md](CRF_renditions.md) document for details of the CRF itself.
+See the [CRF_renditions.md](CRF_renditions.md) document for details of the style sheet itself.

 ## Built With <a name="Built_With"/>
-The main component is an XSLT translating style sheet applied to an ODM-xml file of your own.
-The result is a webpage displaying the CRF Forms, Questions, and SDTM annotations.
+The main component is an XSLT translating style sheet applied to any ODM-xml file of your own.
+The result is a webpage displaying the CRF Forms, Questions, data to be collected, and SDTM annotations.
 The webpage can be printed from the browser, also as a PDF file.

 The secondary component is an HTML file used to link the XML file to the XSL style sheet.
 The HTML file will run in modern browsers, NOT Internet Explorer.
 Two versions exist; one showing files residing on a web server, one uploading files and applying a **php** program.
+Both version apply the same style sheet to the same ODM-xml file, resulting in the same browser result.

 ## Versions <a name="Versions"/>
 This project covers ODM version 1.3.2 only.
 Other version of ODM-xml files are not expected to work.
 ODM version 1.0.0 and ODM version 1.1.0 files have been tested, and they don't work.